Best xiao long bao in Hong Kong

-A local favourite for Shanghainese food, Liu Yuan Pavilion has its xiao long bao down to a science.
+Liu Yuan Pavilion has its xiao long bao down to a science.
 The broth inside each dumpling is rich and flavourful, with fatty goodness filling your mouth on the first bite.
-Liu Yuan Pavilion also offers special hairy crab xiao long bao when it’s in season, with the pork inside laced with mouth-watering crab and cream.
-The crab roe used to garnish the dumplings provides an extra twist to its tried and true formula. $28.
-3/F, The Broadway, 54-62 Lockhart Rd, Wan Chai, 2804 2000.
+The crab roe used to garnish the dumplings provides an extra twist to its tried-and-true formula.
+Also of special note: the restaurant offers special hairy crab xiao long bao when in season, with the pork within laced with mouth-watering crab and cream.

-Specialising in fusion dim sum, Man Mo Café serves up foie gras inside their xiao long bao instead of the usual pork.
-The dumpling skin is exquisitely thin, and made so well that they deservingly stand alongside all the experts on the market.
-In line with their creativity, they advise you to sprinkle sea salt over the top of the dumpling instead of the usual vinegar and ginger.
-If you’re looking for xiao long bao as you’ve never had it before, this is your number one destination. $88.
-40 Upper Lascar Row (Cat St), Sheung Wan, 2644 5644; fb.com/manmocafe.
+Specialising in fusion dim sum, this restaurant serves up foie gras inside its xiao long bao.
+The dumpling skin is exquisitely thin.
+In line with the restaurant’s general creativity, staff advise you to sprinkle sea salt over the top of the dumpling instead of the usual vinegar and ginger.
+If you’re looking for xiao long bao as you’ve never experienced it before, Man Mo should be on your hit list.

-If variety is the spice of life, Paradise Dynasty is the spiciest entry on our list, offering no less than eight different variations on their signature xiao long bao.
-This Causeway Bay eatery serves up original pork, cheesy, Szechuan, garlic, ginseng, crab roe, black truffle and foie gras fillings in its xiao long bao, with the skin coloured a different shade on each.
-While the multi-hued exteriors up the novelty, the flavours are where they really stand out, with the broth being light and tasty, and the skin being paper thin.
-We recommend the black truffle, foie gras and the cheesy for the adventurous types. $88.
-6/F, Lee Theatre, 99 Percival St, Causeway Bay; 2177 0903, paradisegroup.com.sg.
+If variety is the spice of life, Paradise Dynasty is the spiciest entry on our list, offering no less than eight different variations on its signature xiao long bao.
+The dumplings come with pork, cheesy, Sichuan, garlic, ginseng, crab roe, black truffle and foie gras fillings, each with a skin that's coloured differently.
+While the colourful exteriors help up the novelty factor, the flavours are where these dumplings really stand out, with the broth being light and tasty and the skin being paper thin.

-If you want a slightly more refined setting to enjoy your xiao long bao in, the one-Michelin-starred Yè Shanghai is for you.
-Slotted in the lower levels of the Marco Polo Hotel, the Shanghainese fare here is top-notch and the dumplings even more so.
-Delicately wrapped in a thin skin, these bad boys are seriously addictive, and the generous serving of broth will be dribbling down your chin in no time as you order a second and third helping. $52.
-Various locations inc 6/F, Marco Polo Hong Kong Hotel, Harbour City, 3 Canton Rd, Tsim Sha Tsui, 2376 3322; elite-concepts.com.
+If you want to dine somewhere slightly more refined, the Michelin-starred Yè Shanghai is for you.
+Housed in the Marco Polo Hotel, the Shanghainese fare here is top-notch and the xiao long bao even more so.
+Delicately wrapped in a thin skin, these bad boys are seriously addictive, and the generous serving of broth – although messy – is very much welcome.